Trousers as women's clothing: School norms

 Most UK schools allow girls to wear trousers, but many girls still wear skirts in primary and secondary schools, even where the choice of trousers is given.
 In the late 20th and early 21st century, many schools began changing their uniform rules to allow trousers for girls amidst opposition to skirts-only policies.
 In 1998, it was announced that sixth-form girls at Cheltenham Ladies' College would be allowed to wear trousers for the first time.
-Also, due to an out-of-court settlement, female students at Whickham comprehensive school in Gateshead, Tyne and Wear, were allowed to wear trousers starting in September 2000.
-This came after a three-year campaign for the right to wear trousers by student Jo Hale.
+In June 1999, University Professor Claire Hale took legal action against Whickham School when they refused permission to allow her daughter Jo Hale to wear trousers.
+Amongst others, the Equal Opportunities Commission decided to back the case.
+On 24 February 2000 the school avoided a legal battle by announcing that, in future, girls would be able to wear trousers.

 In June 2022, the United States Court of Appeals for the Fourth Circuit ruled against the Charter Day School in North Carolina, which had required girls to wear skirts due to the idea that girls are "fragile vessels" deserving "gentle" treatment from boys.
 The court ruled the requirement was unconstitutional.
 In September, 2022, the school appealed to the Supreme Court of the United States.
 On January 9, 2023, the Supreme Court asked the U.S. government, through U.S. Solicitor General Elizabeth Prelogar, for a brief on whether they should hear the case.
 Ten Republican state attorneys general, led by Ken Paxton of Texas, backed the school in briefs to the Supreme Court.
+However, the Supreme Court declined to hear the case.
+The dress code at the school was changed to let girls wear trousers.